flintlib/flint/doc/source/index.rst

 once in a block.
 In between, there may be multiple calls to different init macros with matching clear macros.
-*Warning:* never use these macros inside a loop.
+*Warning:* never use these macros directly inside a loop.
 This is likely to overflow the stack, as memory will not be reclaimed until the function exits.
-Instead, allocate the needed space before entering any loops, or allocate the memory on the heap if needed.
+Instead, allocate the needed space before entering any loops, move the loop body to a separate function, or allocate the memory on the heap if needed.

 .. macro:: GR_TMP_START
            GR_TMP_END